-The Redwoods Community College District complies with "Public Law 101-226 "Drug-Free Schools and Communities Act Amendment of 1989," and the Board of Trustees of the Redwoods Community College District prohibits the unlawful possession, use, or distribution of illicit drugs and alcohol on College.
+The Redwoods Community College District complies with "Public Law 101-226 "Drug-Free Schools and Communities Act Amendment of 1989," and the Board of Trustees of the Redwoods Community College District prohibits the unlawful possession, use, or distribution of illicit drugs and alcohol by all employees and students as part of any of its activities or on school properties.
 As a condition of employment, all College employees shall abide by the College's policy of maintaining a drug/alcohol-free workplace.